-The anchoring effect is the brain’s irrational tendency to fixate on the first number or piece of information it sees.
+This anchoring bias occurs because of your brain’s irrational tendency to fixate on the first number or piece of information it sees.
 The technique is so popular that Harvard Law Students widely use it as part of their negotiation training.

-In the case of the electronic store, since $1,399 is the first price you see, it instantly becomes the benchmark against which you will compare all other prices.
+In the electronic store case, since $1,399 is the first price you see, it instantly becomes the benchmark against which you will compare all other prices.

-So, even if there’s TV from a lesser-known brand available with the same specs, but going for $399 instead, you’re immediately going to dismiss it as the “cheap” option.
+So, even if there’s a TV from a lesser-known brand available with the same specs but going for $399 instead, your unconscious bias is immediately going to dismiss it as the “cheap” option.

 But is the $799 option more reasonable?
-Or does it just seem that way next to the $1,399-er?
+Or do we just perceive it that way next to the $1,399-er?

-From retail to e-commerce, brands employ this simple tactic to give you the illusion of a bargain, when really, they probably never even had the $1,399-er in stock in the first place.
+From retail to e-commerce, brands employ this simple tactic to give you the illusion of control, the fallacy of a bargain.
+When really, they probably never even had the $1,399-er in stock in the first place!

 You see, it’s all about perception.

-If you interfere with the customer’s shopping experience, carefully placing perception-altering variables in their way, you place your brand in control of how your prices are viewed.
+If you interfere with the customer’s shopping experience and decision-making process, carefully placing perception-altering variables in their way, you place your brand in control of how your prices are viewed.

 In fact, it rarely has anything to do with the inherent value of your product at all.
 It’s the perceived value that matters.

-This is Neuromarketing at it’s finest.
-Or rather, Consumer Neuroscience.
+Exploiting this type of bias is neuromarketing at it’s finest.
+Or rather, consumer neuroscience.